 In situations of conflict, the church is very important in promoting reconciliation, forgiveness and reuniting communities at local level, as well as at national and regional level.
 These are great strengths of churches and their value should not be underestimated in the wider response.

 For example, Anglicans in DR Congo are reuniting women with their families in a community where rape and sexual violence are used as weapons of war.
 The Alliance is learning the lessons from DR Congo to share with the wider Anglican Communion.

 The Alliance is a learning organisation, encouraging sharing of experience and learning from churches, agencies and other partners and disseminating best practice.
 One of our priorities is to improve the level of support that churches are able to provide for their communities, as the most vulnerable are always most impacted by disasters.

 This can be through capacity building in response and resilience before an emergency, including promoting the use of international humanitarian standards, which will allow support from non-church partners.
 A key tool for this is the Pastors and Disasters Toolkit.
 But also through regional surge support at the time of an emergency.

-We are also piloting Anglican Partners in Response and Resilience (PiRR), regional capacity support both for emergency response, but also for building resilience and preparedness before an emergency.
-Individuals and organisations with skills in disaster response and resilience and preparedness are being identified, trained and supported to be able to accompany other churches in their region.
+We are piloting Anglican Partners in Response and Resilience (PiRR), regional capacity support both for emergency response, but also for building resilience and preparedness before an emergency.
+Individuals and organisations with skills in disaster response and in resilience and preparedness are being identified, trained and supported to be able to accompany other churches in their region.

 • There will be teams ready to visit and help build local capacity in resilience and preparedness before an emergency, to reduce the impact on communities, such as injury and loss of life, loss of crops and livelihoods, damage to buildings and infrastructure.